Published on: June 18, 2020

 How to go makeup free

-If you've ever been tempted to go makeup free but struggle with acne, are worried about the too dark circles under your eyes, or feel there's some other fault with your skin that's just too visible, then I'm really going to push you to start the transformation towards being more comfortable without makeup right now, during the pandemic.
+If you've ever been tempted to go makeup free but struggle with acne, are worried about the too dark circles under your eyes, or feel there's some other fault with your skin that you feel self-conscious about, then I'm really going to push you to start the transformation towards being more comfortable without makeup right now, during the pandemic.

 Why?
 Because face masks make it SO easy to hide many blemishes (and perceived blemishes) right now without concealer or foundation.

-If you feel too vulnerable, too bare, too naked without any makeup at all, then still apply your eye makeup (even your under eye concealer if you feel you need it) and of course lipstick.
+If you feel too vulnerable, too bare, too naked without any makeup at all, then go ahead and apply your eye makeup (even your under eye concealer if you feel you need it) and of course lipstick.

-Just for now though, try foundation and blush free - and no concealer on any part of your face hidden behind a mask.
+Just for now though, try to go foundation and blush free - and skip the concealer on any part of your face that's hidden behind a mask.

 It's okay to wrestle with emotion on this one.
-At least half of skincare is self discovery.
+At least half of skincare is self discovery and walking into the world with a bare face is a huge act of self discovery... and self love.

-Challenge: Take a long look at your makeup free face in the mirror and then go foundation free for 30 days checking in closely after 2 weeks and then again at the end of the month.
-I'd love to hear what you discover during this challenge if you're willing to share.
+Challenge: Take a long look at your makeup free face in the mirror noticing all the things you don't like and then go foundation free for 30 days checking in closely after 2 weeks and then again at the end of the month.
+I'd love to hear how your perspective shifts during this 30 day makeup free challenge.

 One of the reasons I stopped wearing makeup is because so many makeup products contain silicone.
 Even pressed powders often contain silicone.

-Silicone fluids are often added to cosmetics because they offer incredible skin feel and great slip, which makes makeup apply more smoothly.
+Silicone fluids are often added to cosmetics because they offer incredible skin feel and great slip, which makes makeup go on more smoothly.
 However, I have found that skincare products (whether makeup or lotions) containing silicone leave me looking greasy.

 My skin also feels greasy and gross when I use products containing silicone, which usually leads me down the over cleansing and over exfoliating pathway.